BIGJRA/BIGJRA.github.io/reborn.md

 ## Obsidia Slums

 Grab a *Potion* in the trash can to the left and head up.
 A box in the upper right corner contains a *Great Ball*.
-Heading down and to the left, the open toolchest next to the nerd contains a *Pokesnax*; the pot to the left contains a *Red Shard*.
+Heading down and to the left, the open toolchest next to the nerd contains a *PokeSnax*; the pot to the left contains a *Red Shard*.

 To the left you'll find a Light Shard, which heals your party but disappears after.
 You can always leave it here for a little while until you need it more, if you'd like.